LocalAIEnjoyer/Local-Ollama-AI-Interface/ReadMe.md

 -  Better Vtube Studio Compatibility - As mentioned on my Disclaimer, I do use this Project with VTube Studio.
 This means that I have two easy options for now.
 1 - "Have a still avatar that only moves the mouth when speaking" or 2 - "Have a permanently 'bobbing' avatar that moves the mouth when speaking".
 I want to review how to improve this and/or how to create a method for inputs to be sent directly to Vtube Studio
 -  Better AI Memory - Prompt Engineering to make the AI remember the previous messages, but not focus on them. - **Recently Improved**
 -  Addons Menu - Where you can easily enable Addon's or disable them.
 Currently only has an empty menu saying none exist.
+-  Vtube Studio Addon (Parameter control through Vtube Studio's API's) - Partially functional - Creating Animations right now for it

 Current Idea section (Possible Future Features to Implement):

--  Vtube Studio Addon (Parameter control through Vtube Studio's API's)
 -  Twitch Stream Chat Interaction (Allows the AI to reply to Twich Chat)
 -  Custom Themes
 -  Background Images